JillFennell/Jill-Fennell/index.md

 This portfolio displays different code and skills I've acquired throughout this semester.
 <img width="200" src="IMG_2300.JPG" align='right'/>

-I am a 3rd year student majoring in Neuroscience, minoring in Economics, and working towards a certificate in Neurotechnology and innovation.
+Hello, I'm Jill, a 3rd year student majoring in Neuroscience, minoring in Economics, and working towards a certificate in Neurotechnology and innovation.
 This is my portfolio, representing different skills I have learned this semester in my Neural Data Science course.

 If you have any questions please email me at [jfennell@dal.ca](mailto:jfennell@dal.ca)